 Gravestone iconography is not necessary to learn before your trip, but learning it deepens your knowledge of your ancestors.
 I love the book Stories in Stone: A Field Guide to Cemetery Symbolism and Iconography by Douglas Keister to learn more of what is on headstones.
 There are symbols and icons on gravestones that meant something to people in the past and that knowledge is lost to time.

 What to Pack to Bring to the Cemetery

 For the day of the trip, the following supplies are good to bring:

 Make sure any device you bring is fully charge and you have a battery backup.
 You’ll want your own photos of the gravesites as well as burial records if available.

 Blank paper and pencils

-FindAGrave and BillionGraves apps
+FindAGrave and BillionGraves Mobile Apps

-Spending time in our ancestors’ cemeteries gives a way to know them and their community better.
+Spending time in our ancestors’ cemeteries provides a way to know them and their community better.
 Preparing ahead for the trip allows us to get the most out of our visit.
 I’d love to here of your adventures to cemeteries in the comments!

 © 2019–2023 PA Ancestors L.L.C. and Denys Allen.
 All Rights Reserved.